sezanzeb/JsPlot3D/README.md

 Save the following to a .html file and open it in your browser.

 Configure the 2nd, 3th, 4th and 5th parameter of plot.plotsvString() to your needs.
 2-4 are the three columns from the csv file that serve as dimensions of the datapoints. the 5th parameter is the separator of the .csv file format.
-Very often it's "," or ";".
+In example.csv it's ";", in iris.csv it's ","

     <div id="JsPlot3DContainer" style="width:45vw; height:90vh;"></div>
     <input id="fileup" type="file"></input>